HoldMyBill logo

 Statistically, this warranty is likely to save you money compared to paying for repairs out of pocket.
 It covers the high-risk period effectively.

-Looks at when your product is most likely to need expensive repairs.
+Looks at when your product type is most likely to need expensive repairs based on category data.

-Adjusts the verdict for your risk tolerance – some people prefer peace of mind even when the math is borderline.
+Some people prefer peace of mind even when the math is close.
+The extended warranty analyzer accounts for that.

 Five-year-old washing machine